Written by Caitlind r.c. Brown After Image is a growing sculpture at cSPACE King Edward in Calgary, located in the public park outside … More

 Corridor is a project that combines building and painting, creating a unique experience in a forgotten space.
-Through the manipulation of texture, colour and form, the work is designed to activate the under bridge area of the section of 9th avenue on the southside, under the CPR rail bridge and Blackfoot Trail underpass.
+Through the manipulation of texture, colour and form, the work is designed to activate the under bridge area of the section of 9th avenue in Calgary, Alberta.

 This functional artwork, is located at the CPAA (Cerebral Palsy Association In Alberta), built to respond to the needs of the clients and employees to build a stronger relationship with their neighbours and create stronger ties to their community.

 Without Eyes was a collaborative performance conceived by Lane Shordee, Nikki Martens, and Caitlind r.c.
 Brown for M:ST Performance Art Festival in Calgary.
 8 Readers sat in a 30’ diameter circle in Riley Park, Calgary.
 Each performer read The Wonderful Story of Henry Sugar (by Roald Dahl) aloud into a large, low-fi megaphone, crafted from re-appropriated civic materials, a performance lasting 3.5 hours in duration.